emu-russia/pureikyubu/wiki/gfxsoft.md

 ## What the software pipeline does not do yet

-- The indirect (bump) texturing of the TEV: the texel a stage fetches is always its own direct map.
+- The per-vertex "emboss" bump texgen of the XF (texgen type 1): the incoming coordinate is passed through.
 - The anisotropic filtering (`maxaniso`), the `diag_lod` and `lodclamp` refinements of the LOD, and the `round` / `field_predict` motion-compensation modes of the filter.
 - The anti-aliased EFB (a 12-bit coverage mask selects the sample to shade, but the EFB stores one